 The Centurion® Lounge by American Express has some of the best airport lounges available.
-With prime airport locations in select cities, these lounges are a huge benefit for The Platinum Card® from American Express and The Business Platinum® Card from American Express OPEN, providing free access to top-notch lounges across the country.
+With prime airport locations in select cities, these lounges are a huge benefit for The Platinum Card® from American Express and The Enhanced Business Platinum® Card from American Express OPEN, providing free access to top-notch lounges across the country.

 Offering complimentary fresh food by award-winning chefs, premium bar service, shower suites, and a place to relax away from the hustle and bustle, make these lounges the preferred location for the frequent traveler.

 American Express recently announced some significant changes coming to their personal and business Platinum® Cards which go into effect on March 30th and the guest policy for The Centurion Lounge will also see a change on that date.

 The policy has been that card holders can bring 2 guests and immediate family members into Centurion Lounges with them, while the new upcoming policy will be 2 guests or immediate family members and additional guests can buy a day pass for $50.

 This change is meant to be implemented throughout the new Global Lounge Collection (excluding Delta Sky Club), which has over 1,200 lounges worldwide which will soon allow just 2 guests free access to their lounges.

 We first noticed this change when we saw the addition of allowing two complimentary guests access to Priority Pass lounges for cardmembers when American Express first announced changes to its Platinum® Cards.

 For some, like solo business travelers, this could be seen as a benefit since one of the main complaints American Express receives about access to these lounges is that they are overcrowded, and limiting access could potentially lessen the crowds.